oegea/adp/README.md

 ```
 *Values are provided as examples.*

-Note that the current installed version M
+Note that the current installed version MAY

 ### Overall Process Overview